Chewy Oatmeal Raisin Cookies with Walnuts

 Using a large sturdy spoon or spatula…

-Drop the dough by 2 rounded tablespoons per cookie, spaced about 2 inches apart onto parchment paper-lined baking sheets.
+To the parchment paper-lined cookie sheet, drop the dough by 2 rounded tablespoons per cookie that are spaced about 2 inches apart.

-TIP – This is the batch I tried baking without the parchment paper, and they didn’t hold their shape as nicely as the cookies baked on parchment paper.
+TIP – This is the batch I tried baking without the parchment paper, and they didn’t seem to hold their shape as nicely as the cookies baked on parchment paper.

 Bake in a preheated oven (at 350 degrees F.) until the edges are a light golden brown and the middle is soft (about 10 minutes).

-Transfer the cookies to a wire rack to cool before serving.
+Transfer the cookies onto a wire rack and cool before serving.

 Recipe adapted from Quaker Oats Vanishing Oatmeal Cookies; and inspired by Mrs. Fields Stuffed Oatmeal Cookies, and Martha Stewart’s Anytime Oatmeal Cookies.